T

 +

 Yes, English is an official language in Malta and is widely spoken throughout the islands.
-You will find that most Maltese people, especially in tourist areas and younger generations, are fluent in English.
-Road signs, public transport information, and menus are commonly available in English, making communication straightforward for visitors.
+You will find that most Maltese people, especially in tourist areas, speak excellent English.
+This makes communication straightforward for visitors, from ordering food to asking for directions.

 Can you drink the tap water in Malta?